Tiki bar

 A tiki bar is a themed drinking establishment that serves elaborate cocktails, especially rum-based mixed drinks such as the Mai Tai and Zombie cocktails.
 Tiki bars are aesthetically defined by their tiki culture décor which is based upon a romanticized conception of tropical cultures, most commonly Polynesian.
 Some bars also incorporate general nautical themes or retro elements from the early atomic age.

 Many early tiki bars were attached to hotels or were the bar sections for large Asian restaurants.
-While some are free-standing, cocktail-only affairs, many still serve food; and some hotel-related tiki establishments are still in existence.
+While some are freestanding, cocktail-only affairs, many still serve food; and some hotel-related tiki establishments are still in existence.
 Large tiki bars may also incorporate a stage for live entertainment.
-Musicians such as Alfred Apaka and Don Ho played a historically important role in their popularity, and also book acts with other exotica-style bands and Polynesian dance floor shows.
+Musicians such as Alfred Apaka and Don Ho played a historically important role in their popularity, and the bars also booked acts such as exotica-style bands and Polynesian dance floor shows.

 History

 Don the Beachcomber

-One of the earliest and perhaps the first of what is now known as a tiki bar was named "Don the Beachcomber," created in Hollywood in 1933 by Ernest Gantt (who later legally changed his name to "Donn Beach").
+One of the earliest and perhaps the first known tiki bar was named "Don the Beachcomber," established in the Hollywood area of Los Angeles, California in 1933 by Ernest Gantt (who later legally changed his name to "Donn Beach").
 The bar served a wide variety of exotic rum drinks (including the Sumatra Kula and Zombie cocktail), and later Cantonese food.
 It displayed many artifacts that he had collected on earlier trips through the tropics.
 When Beach was sent to World War II, Don the Beachcomber flourished under his ex-wife's management (Sunny Sund), expanding into a chain of 16 restaurants.
 Ultimately there were at least 25 restaurants in the chain.

 When Gantt returned from the War, he moved to Hawaii and opened Waikiki Beach, one of two archetypal tiki bars.
 The bar was designed to evoke the South Pacific, with palm trees, tiki masks on the walls, a garden hose that showered a gentle rain on the roof and a myna bird that was trained to shout "Give me a beer, stupid!"
-The bar was located on the beach, lit by tiki torches outside which enhanced its primitive ambiance.
+The bar was located on the beach, lit by tiki torches outside which enhanced its ambiance.
 A Don the Beachcomber was located at Waikiki's International Market Place.